Coupon Statistics Everyone Should Know About

 +

-Most consumers like to receive free coupons, but what percentage of them are actually redeemed?
-Based on various analyses, only 50% of all free coupons received get redeemed.
-Another interesting finding among paper coupon stats shows that paper coupons have a higher redemption rate than digital ones.
+Based on various analyses, only 50% of all free coupons received get redeemed, with paper coupons having a higher redemption rate than digital ones.
 Paper coupons require more effort as we need to cut them out and save them for later.
 On the other hand, digital coupons are easier to forget as they come to us in the form of SMS or email.

 Sources